jonhoo/thesquareplanet.com/_drafts/students-guide-to-raft.md

 ### Implementing Raft

 The ultimate guide to Raft is in Figure 2 of the Raft paper.
-This figure specifies the behavior of every RPC exchanged between Raft servers, and also gives various invariant that servers should maintain, and when certain actions should occur.
+This figure specifies the behavior of every RPC exchanged between Raft servers, gives various invariants that servers must maintain, and specifies when certain actions should occur.
 We will be talking about Figure 2 *a lot* in the rest of this article.
 It needs to be followed *to the letter*.

 Figure 2 defines what every server should do, in ever state, for every incoming RPC, as well as when certain other things should happen (such as when it is safe to apply an entry in the log).
-At first, one might be tempted to treat Figure 2 as sort of an informal guide; you read it once, and then start coding up an implementation that follows roughly what it says to do.
+At first, you might be tempted to treat Figure 2 as sort of an informal guide; you read it once, and then start coding up an implementation that follows roughly what it says to do.
 Doing this, you will quickly get up and running with